30 Jul Follow These Steps If You Get Pulled Over With a Gun in Arizona

 If you’re in Arizona and you get pulled over with a gun in the car, follow these important steps:

-Remember: if you’re unsure of the situation, you are legally allowed to film it using your cell phone.
+Remember: if you’re unsure of the situation, you are legally allowed to film the traffic stop on your cell phone.
 Especially if it seems like the person pulling you over might not be a real cop.

 Know Your Rights